DailyGrind-Sem6/Docs/Writerside/topics/Dockerizing-the-app.md

 post-service
 : This service depends on the kafka service.
 It builds from a Dockerfile located in the ./Post-Service directory and is named post-service.
 It exposes port 8081 and is part of the backend network.

+postdb
+: This service uses the mongo:latest image and is named postdb.
+It exposes port 27017 and is part of the backend network.
+Several environment variables are set to configure MongoDB, and a volume is mounted to persist the data.

 This file tells Docker to:
 - Build the image for each service using the Dockerfile in the specified location.